SiddheshVJ/MicroSoft-Teams-Clone/README.md

 ## 🖥️ Usage

-- Register an account and log in.
+- Register an account and log in to get started.
-- Create a team or join an existing team.
-- Create channels within a team for specific topics or discussions.
+- Create teams and channels for your projects or departments.
-- Use real-time chat to communicate with team members.
+- Engage in real-time chat with team members.
-- Schedule meetings and calendar events.
+- Schedule and join video meetings with colleagues.
-- Manage tasks by assigning them to team members.
+- Assign tasks, set deadlines, and track progress.
-- Stay updated with notifications.
+- Stay updated with notifications for new messages, mentions, and tasks.

 ## 📚 API Documentation

-API documentation for backend routes can be found in the [API Documentation](/docs/API_DOCUMENTATION.md) file.
+For detailed API documentation, refer to the [API Documentation](/docs/API_DOCUMENTATION.md) file.

 ## 🤝 Contributing